-actice and other care providers 6 (1)(c) - Processing is necessary for compliance with a legal on 9(2)(h) - Processing is necessary for the purposes of preventative or titional medicine for the assessment of the working capacity of the ree, medical diagnosis, the provision of health and social care or ent or the management of health and social care systems or 251 NHS Act 2006, NHS Constitution (Health and Social Care Act and information about your health which is recorded in coded form, for example, the clinical code for diabetes or high blood pressure.
+Type of Data Personal Data - demographics Special category of data - Health data Pseudonymised Anonymised Source of Data GP Practice and other care providers Legal Basis and Article 6 (1)(c) - Processing is necessary for compliance with a legal Condition for obligation processing special category of data under UK GDPR Article 9(2)(h) - Processing is necessary for the purposes of preventative or occupational medicine for the assessment of the working capacity of the employee, medical diagnosis, the provision of health and social care or treatment or the management of health and social care systems Section 251 NHS Act 2006, NHS Constitution (Health and Social Care Act 2012)

 The GP practice contributes to national clinical audits and will send the data which are required by NHS Digital when the law allows.
-This may include demographic data such as data of birth
+This may include demographic data such as data of birth and information about your health which is recorded in coded form, for example, the clinical code for diabetes or high blood pressure.